Skipton Building Society savings accounts & rates: Any good?

 FSCS protection |

-You need to work out what it is you need from your bank account.
+You need to work out what it is you need from your savings account.
 Are you looking to put a bit of money away each month?
 Do you want to put some money away and restrict access to it?
-Are you after rewards or hoping to maximise interest?
+Are you hoping to maximise interest?

-You need to work out what you need before comparing the different offers available for certain types of bank account.
+You need to work out what you need before comparing the different offers available for certain types of savings account.
 Once you’ve done that, useful guidelines to compare include:

 Yes.
 Skipton offers both internet banking and an app, which can be dowloaded from both the Apple Store and the Google Play Store.